jterrio/Project-Snap/PixelPerfectCamera/README.txt

 ## Instructions for Canvas:

 The following assume that you have placed the PixelPerfectCamera.cs script on the camera.
+Also, use the "Script execution order" to place CanvasWorldScaler.cs and CanvasScreenSpaceScaler.cs after PixelPerfectCamera.cs .

 If you use a Canvas that has "World Space" render mode, you will get a pixel-perfect result out of the box (assuming that you have enabled "pixel perfect").
 If you want the canvas size to match the camera's size, do the following: